focardozom/focardozom/README.md

 # Francisco Cardozo, MSc - Prevention Science 🌍

 ## About Me 📚
-As a passionate advocate for prevention science, I focus on two key areas:
+As a passionate advocate for prevention science, I focus on three areas:

+- **AI for program implementation** 🤖: My research work focuses on the use of AI (LLMs) to enhance program implementation.
 - **Evaluating Preventive Interventions** 🧐: I am deeply involved in assessing programs aimed at fostering healthy development of people.
 - **Designing Preventive Strategies** 🛠️: My work includes crafting innovative interventions to preempt health issues before they arise.